Reesor Siding

 On January 10th, 1963, at a meeting in Toronto with an Ontario government conciliation officer present, Kimberley Clark and Spruce Falls, each presented an offer to the Union.
 This offer was rejected by the Negotiating Committee, the Union Executive and the members of LSWU for many reasons.
 Usually, Kimberley Clark and Spruce Falls would offer the same proposal to their employees.
 Kimberley Clark produced pulp and sulphite used in the fabrication of quality paper while Spruce Falls was producing newsprint.
 The pulp and sulphite sector had suffered a reduction in price on the open market and therefore, Kimberley Clark was seeking a wage freeze in its proposal to its 500 bush workers.
 The 1100 employees of Spruce Falls received a virtually identical proposal (wages, hours of work) to the one received earlier by the employees of Abitibi Price, but they rejected it to support the employees of Kimberley Clark.

 The employees of Spruce Falls also had other concerns.
 In the offer presented to its employees, the company was seeking permission to work the employees on a 7 day operation in case of emergency.
 The period of emergency would have been from the month of January to March before the spring breakup, which would make the roads impassable.
 This demand was not in the Abitibi settlement, and since all companies were experiencing the same spring breakup conditions, it was rejected by the employees of Spruce Falls.
-Also, the camp living accommodations were one of the principal reasons why the Union members refused the company's offer; loggers wanted better food, showers and more comfortable sleeping quarters, etc.
+Also, the camp living accommodations were one of the principal reasons why the Union members refused the company's offer; loggers wanted better food, showers and more comfortable sleeping quarters, etc. Following the meeting of January 10th in Toronto, the Negotiating Committee and Union Officials returned to Kapuskasing and informed the members of the Company offer.
+On January 14th, the bush workers went on strike, initially without the support or permission of the Union Executive.
+The Union and Brother Joseph Laforce, then President of LSWU Local 2995 (in the Kapuskasing area) changed their position three times over this strike.
+At the outset, the Union Executive Board had refused to support the strikers but, a few days later, the Executive offered some support while no financial assistance was forthcoming, finally, the Executive relented and gave full support to the members on strike, including strike pay.

 The Executive Board’s initial reluctance to support the strikers was due to the fact that the strike had been declared illegally.
 In 1963, it was illegal for the Union to go on strike before 7 days had elapsed after the last meeting in conciliation held between the company, the Union and a Representative of the Ministry of Labor or when the Minister of Labor announced that there would be no more meetings in conciliation.
 The strike was declared on January 14th, only 4 days after the last conciliation meeting, and the Minister of Labor had not yet announced that there would be no further meetings in conciliation.
 Consequently, Spruce Falls of Kapuskasing and Kimberley Clark of Longlac stated that the strike was illegal.